contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added `(click-goto:)`, `(mouseover-goto:)` and `(mouseout-goto:)`, which are combinations of `(click:)`, `(mouseover:)` and `(mouseout:)` with `(goto:)`, similar to `(link-goto:)`.
  * Added `(link-reveal-goto:)`, a combination of `(link-reveal:)` and `(go-to:)` that lets you run commands like `(set:)` before going to another passage.
 An example usage is `(link-reveal-goto: "Link text", "Passage name")[(set: $x to 1)]`.
  * Added `(link-show:)`, a link which, when clicked, shows the given hidden hooks, as if by `(show:)`.
 Just like `(show:)`, it can also have changers attached to it.
+ * Added `(event:)`, a changer similar to `(live:)` which live-renders the hook only once, and only when the given lambda, which is run every 20ms, produces true.
+It accepts a "when" lambda, which is just a version of "where" that's grammaticaly appropriate for `(event:)`.

 ###2.1.0 changes: